MovieLabs/OMC/Docs/Tech-Notes/Relationships.md

 # Relationships
-Relationships between entities are a critical part of the ontology.
-JSON does not natively have a mechanism for expressing relationships so the JSON implementation needs to define one.
+Relationships between entities are an essential part of the ontology.
+JSON does not have a native mechanism for expressing relationships so the OMC- JSON implementation needs to define one.

 Relationships are contained within a Context.
-A Context is itself an entity and so Contexts can be constructed and used in multiple places, most entities support the inclusion of a Context.
+A Context is itself an entity and so Contexts can be constructed and used in multiple places.
+Most entities support the inclusion of a Context.

-Conceptually a context takes the following format, an identifier the named relationships, the entityType to which it's related and then the entity instance itself
+Conceptually a Context looks like this:

+- an identifier (of the Context)
+-  the named relationships, which are properties with an array of objects as their value, Each object has
+  -  the entityType to which it is related as a property, whose value is an array of entities of the appropriate type.

 ```
 <identifier>,